oitee/oitee.github.io/_posts/2021-08-05-memoization.md

 let memoizedFibo = memoize(fibonacci);
 ```

 In the above example, which returns the *n*th fibonacci value, the `memoizedFibo` will check the properties of `memo` only once: that is, when the `fibonacci` is being called with `n` as a parameter.
 But the return values of each recursive call happening inside `fibonacci` is neither being stored in `memo` nor is `memo` being checked before executing each recursive call.
 For example, if we pass `50` to `memoizedFibo`, it will first check whether `memo` contains `'50'` as a property.
 If not, it will directly call the passed function, `fibonacci`.
 Now, `fibonacci` will recursively call itself for all values from 0 till (n-1) multiple times, to arrive at the 50th fibonacci number.
 But the return values of these recursive calls will never be saved in the `memo`.
-(This is why, if we pass `50` to `memoizedFibo`, the computer will not be able generate a value within reasonable time, as the number of repeated recursive calls will be extremely high).
+(This is why, if we pass `50` to `memoizedFibo`, the function will not finish computing within a reasonable time-period, as the number of repeated recursive calls will be extremely high).

 To solve this, we need to ensure that during each recursive call, the function first checks the `memo` object.
 This is possible, if, **instead of calling the original function, the function recursively calls the memoized version of itself**.